IBM/ieam42-automation/index.md

 - The terraform and IBM schematics code to provision Red Hat OpenShift Classic cluster, Bare Metal Server, Virtual Server, IBM Cloudant database, and IBM Event Streams.
-- This page contains the bash commands to automate the installation of the IEAM 4.2 hub on OpenShift cluster.
+- This page contains the bash commands to automate the installation of the IEAM 4.2 Management hub on OpenShift cluster.
 - The bash commands to automate the installation of the IEAM 4.2 agent on the edge node.

 > Note: You can skip Task 1 in below if you already have OpenShift cluster provisioned.